 Queen's University Belfast Joint College

-In 2014 a Joint College, CQC (Queen’s China College), was established by Queen’s University Belfast in partnership with China Medical University (CMU)
+In 2014 a Joint College, was established by Queen’s University Belfast in partnership with China Medical University (CMU)

 CMU is one of the foremost medical universities in China.
-CQC has full approval from the China Ministry of Education and delivers Queen’s degrees complying with UK Quality Assurance standards.
+China Medical University – Queen’s Joint College has full approval from the China Ministry of Education and delivers Queen’s degrees complying with UK Quality Assurance standards.

 Queen's University Belfast Joint College